 Experience the vast desert plains of Namibia, filled with wildlife, on this overland tour.
 Departing from Windhoek, we head to Big Five country and spend two days in Etosha.
 From there, we have the privilege of meeting some local Himba people before setting off for Swakopmund, Namibia's 'Adventure Capital.'

 Moving south, we travel to the beautiful Namib Desert, where we watch the sun rise over Dune 45 and explore Sossusvlei and Sesriem.
-From there we visit the spectacular Fish River Canyon before heading into South Africa and to Cape Town, via the beautiful Cederberg Mountains.
+From there we visit the spectacular Fish River Canyon before heading into South Africa and to Cape Town, via the beautiful Cederberg Mountains and famous Cape Winelands.